mano-project/mano-resources/README.md

 📌 **Important:** Always include the identifier at the end followed by /README.md (no whitespaces between the ORCID number and /README.md).

-3. In the large text box, just type "Placeholder" or, if you like, a short presentation of you and your teaching area.
+3. In the large text box, just type **Placeholder** or, if you like, a short presentation of you and your teaching area.

 4. Click **Commit changes**

-✅ This will create your personal folder in the repo with an initial READ ME file.
+This will create your personal folder in the repo with an initial READ ME file.

 ---